Constance II of Sicily: Life

 Constance was largely raised by Bella d'Amichi, who remained her favorite and confidante as queen.
 On 13 June 1262, Constance married Peter, eldest son of King James I of Aragon.
 Her father was killed in the Battle of Benevento (26 February 1266) while fighting against his rival, Charles I of Anjou.
 She inherited his claim to the Sicilian throne.
-Constance was the first queen of Aragon whose coronation was recorded as taking place, in Zaragoza on November 17, 1276.

 James I died on 27 July 1276 and Peter succeeded to the throne with Constance as queen.
 During the War of the Sicilian Vespers (1282–1302), Peter and then their sons claimed the throne of Sicily in her right.
 The war resulted in the partition of the Kingdom of Sicily and the creation of the Kingdom of Trinacria under her heirs and the Kingdom of Naples under the heirs of Charles of Anjou.

 Peter III died on November 1285.
 Constance died as a nun in Barcelona.

 Children

 Constance and Peter III of Aragon had six children: